Drug Crimes

 Penalties for Drug Crimes in Ohio

-The penalties for drug offenses vary based on the classification of the drug, the quantity involved, and whether there was an intent to distribute.
+The penalties for drug offenses in Ohio depend on the type of substance, the quantity involved, and whether there was an intent to distribute.
+Consequences can range from misdemeanor fines to decades of imprisonment for serious felonies:

-Felony Drug Possession – 6 months to 11 years in prison and fines up to $20,000.
+• 6 months to 11 years in prison

 Penalties for Prescription Drug Crimes in Ohio